aluminiumgeek/bountydb/README.md

 #Bounty DB#

-Kick-ass fault tolerant key-value store written in Erlang!
+A simple key-value store written in Erlang.

 Bounty DB is very fast and clean, it implements [Bloom filter](http://en.wikipedia.org/wiki/Bloom_filter‎) to reduce disk lookups for non-existent keys.